 - Whether the proposed agreement complies with all SOM, UMB, and USM policies, including policies on intellectual property ownership

 - Whether the proposed scope of work is within the Dean's consulting guidelines.
 Amongst other things, SOM faculty cannot

 - engage in any sort of marketing or promotional activities on behalf of a company

 - present for a company when the faculty member does not have sole control of his/her slides and talk

 - Whether the proposed agreement will present a conflict of commitment for the faculty member.
-The Dean's Office's general guidelines are that a faculty member's total external commitment cannot exceed 1 day/month.

 - Whether the proposed agreement presents a potential conflict of interest, particularly if the faculty member also has sponsored research with this company

 For agreements that pose a COI or State Ethics Law concern, an additional review may be required by the UMB COI Office and/or UMB President's Office and/or review by the UMB Office of Technology Transfer when there are concerns about the intellectual property terminology in the contract.